Do you believe in love at first text? How to build a business relationship through text

 Chances are your customers probably don’t.
 And rightfully so.
 But when you thoughtfully engage in conversations and build a relationship through text and in person, you can certainly get people to love your business.

-We’ve talked about tone and texting etiquette, both of which are key when you want to build a relationship through text.
+We’ve talked about tone and texting etiquette, both of which are key when you specifically want to build a business relationship through text.
 To avoid the pitfalls of coming on too strong, let’s dive in deeper to how you should address customers.

 Don’t get too cozy too soon

 Be friendly!
 Be welcoming!
 But don’t text your customers as if they’re your best buds, especially if they’re new to buying or working with you.

 Some people really want a truly personal relationship with the businesses they patronize.
 But until you know whether or not your customers are those types of people, err on the side of increased professionalism.
 You can be personable without being personal.